prajuktadey/prajuktadey/README.md

 ## About Me :
 - Junior year student at KIIT, India.
 - ML and AI enthusiast.
-- Learnt the basics of Cloud Computing, Data Analytics and Machine Learning.
-- At the moment, learning about ANN, RNN, CNN and NLP.

 ## Socials :
 <div id="badges" align="center">
   <a href="https://www.linkedin.com/in/prajukta-dey-a24252239/">